Event Details

 Shannon O'Connor

-Manager, Data Standards, CIHI, ICIS
+Manager, Data Standards, CIHI-ICIS

 Read MoreShannon O’Connor has over 15 years of experience in digital health, health data analytics and data standards development.
 An enthusiastic, forward-thinking leader, Shannon is passionate about using data standards to advance interoperability and improve health equity.
 As the Manager of Data Standards at the Canadian Institute for Health Information (CIHI), she works collaboratively with federal, provincial and territorial partners to develop and advance digital health standards that help inform system-wide improvements that support better health outcomes for all Canadians.
 Shannon is a member of the Digital Health Canada Board of Directors, the HL7 Canada Council and is cochair of Canada Health Infoway’s Sex and Gender Working Group.
 She has a Bachelor of Arts (Honours) degree from Queen’s University, a Master of Arts (Honours) degree from the University of Ottawa and is a certified Prosci Change Practitioner.